-Picture standing in the forests of Mexico, surrounded by millions and millions of golden, Monarch butterflies.
-If you spend a semester abroad in Mexico you can totally make this happen, all for around $2.
+Picture standing in the forests of Mexico, surrounded by millions and millions of golden, Monarch butterflies — then easily make it your reality with all the insider info.

-There is crazy inexpensive zip lining plus dreamy beaches to explore and even a canyon full of natural hot springs.
-Plus, you can actually see one of the most amazing experiences that doesn’t happen anywhere else in the world; the Monarch butterfly migration.
+There is crazy inexpensive zip lining plus dreamy beaches to explore and even a canyon full of natural hot springs colored the most impossible shade of turquoise.
+Plus, you can actually see one of the most amazing experiences that doesn’t happen anywhere else in the world; the Monarch butterfly migration!

 Why Is This Migration So Magical?

 So, once a year millions — around 300+ million to be more precise — of Monarch butterflies migrate from Canada and the northern part of the U.S. down to sunny Mexico.
 These colorful butterflies can fly as much as 50 miles in a single day, just to arrive in Mexico before winter hits.
 These insects travel in massive colonies across the continent to reach their roosting homes in Mexico.

 Around the middle of November of every year, the Monarchs start to arrive (and find their roosting trees in the tall Oyamel fir trees), which are common in this area of Mexico, and will cluster on the tree trunks and branches for the winter.
 Sometimes, you'll see huge piles of these butterflies (wings closed) all hanging on the branches ... but the real attraction is seeing all of these butterflies flying around!